 Application for Certificate Completion: During the semester of anticipated certificate completion, the student must complete an Application for Certificate Completion, which is submitted to the Office of the Registrar.
 This action will cause the certificate to be recorded on the official transcript and a certificate will be printed, provided all requirements have been met.
 For a certificate to be awarded at the end of a fall or spring semester, this application must be received in the Registrar's Office by the Friday of finals week.
 The summer term deadline is the last day of the eight-week summer term.
-This application may be found at: http://registrar.okstate.edu/images/FORMS/certificateapplication.pdf
+This application may be found here: www.registrar.okstate.edu/Forms